We're talking all things chicken breast and giving away our best tips for how to cook delicious, tender chicken breast every. single. time.

 - If you don't want to have a floury crust on your chicken, this is the perfect time to add a spice rub to your chicken.
 Chicken breast is totally customizable to whatever flavor profile you're going for… want some Taco Chicken?
 Sweet and Spicy Chicken?
 Or even a delicious Indian Chicken?

 - Preheat your skillet for a couple minutes with a little cooking oil before you put the chicken in the pan.

 WHILE YOUR CHICKEN IS COOKING

 - Sear the chicken breasts in a hot skillet just until golden, no more than a couple of minutes on each side.
-You’re not trying to cook them through – just give enough of a sear to seal in the juices.
+You’re not trying to cook them through right now.
+You just want to give them enough of a sear to seal in the juices.
 Then transfer to a baking dish and bake as directed in the recipe.

 - Resist the urge to keep “checking on” the chicken, whether it’s in a skillet, in the oven, or on the grill.
 You’ll disrupt the cooking process and end up cooking the living daylights out of it.

-- Avoid overcooking chicken—the main culprit in dry, tough meat.
+- Avoid overcooking chicken.
+This is the main culprit in dry, tough meat.
 Generally, chicken is “done” when it’s no longer pink in the middle and the juices run clear.
 If you want to be sure, use a meat thermometer; the center should be at least 165°F.